zhangwei2015/Multi-omics/BFM-ash/Corrected_BFM-ash_Diet_intervention/README.md

 This program is used to calculate the distance of different groups(case & control) based on multi-omics network, including distance calculation of BFM and sub-BFM.
 In addition, the program is also used to calculate changes in indicators in the multi-omics network.

+!!!
+Note: now the database is just an example data, not the complete data required !!!

 System Requirement